Vertex Representations for Yangians of Kac-Moody algebras: Introduction

 The main section of this paper is Section \ref{Sec:Ver}.
 Assuming that $\mfg$ is a simply laced Kac-Moody algebra, we construct a representation of the Yangian double $DY^{\msc}(\mfg)$ (and thus of the Yangian $Y(\mfg)$) which is given by vertex operators and which factors through the Yangian double at level one (see Theorem \ref{thm:Vrep} and also Proposition \ref{P:Vexp} and Corollary \ref{C:spec} for slightly different versions of that theorem).
 This representation can be realized in a space built from the tensor product of a Fock space with the twisted group algebra $\C_\veps[Q]$ of the root lattice $Q$: see Definition \ref{def:Ce[Q]} and \eqref{V}.
 Its construction generalizes, and has been motivated by, the results of Iohara \cite{Io} for $\mfg=\mfsl_N$, as well as the results of \cite{Kh} and \cite{IoKo} which were stated for $\mfg=\mfsl_2$ and $\mfg=\mfgl_2$, respectively.
 By considering carefully a certain filtration, our construction leads to a representation of the Lie algebra $\mft$ (Corollary \ref{C:rho_0}) which is related, but not always isomorphic, to the representation of $\mft$ obtained from the classical vertex representation construction \cite{FrKa,MRY}: this is made precise in Proposition \ref{P:V_A->V}.

 The last section contains a proof of the PBW Theorem for affine, simply laced Yangians: see Theorem \ref{T:PBW}.
 We prove that the associated graded ring of the Yangian $Y(\mfg)$ (for a certain filtration) is isomorphic to the enveloping algebra $U(\mfs)$ of $\mfs$.
 As a consequence, we obtain in Theorem \ref{T:flat} that the $\C[\hbar]$-algebra version of the Yangian $Y_\hbar(\mfg)$ (see Definition \ref{D:Y(g)}) is a flat deformation of the enveloping algebra $U(\mfs)$ of $\mfs$.
 The main point of the proof of Theorem \ref{T:PBW} is to show the injectivity of the natural epimorphism from $U(\mfs)$ to the associated graded ring given in Proposition \ref{P:weakPBW}: this is accomplished by taking tensor products of the vertex representation of $Y(\mfg)$ constructed in Section \ref{Sec:Ver} (actually, it is necessary to consider a slightly larger Kac-Moody algebra) and, by using a carefully chosen filtration, reducing the proof to the question of the faithfulness of the corresponding vertex representation of $\mfs$, which was addressed previously in \cite{MRY}.
+In Appendix \ref{app:A}, we prove that the collection of tensor powers of any faithful representation for an arbitrary complex Lie algebra separate points of its enveloping algebra.
+This will be applied to the Lie algebra $\mathfrak{s}$ to prove Theorem \ref{T:PBW}.